Ziggy Marley: We Need to Ban Pesticides In Pot

 Consumers must take the lead in holding the marijuana industry – including growers, dispensaries and brands – to high moral and business standards in order to safeguard the health of marijuana users in whatever form it is consumed.

 As marijuana becomes industrialized, we need to stay vigilant about the way companies use harmful pesticides to maximize and safeguard their financial investments.
 We have seen this story before: as industries get larger and larger, and profits grow and grow, the welfare of consumers becomes secondary to the profits of those industries.
 If this were to happen to cannabis, it would defeat the spirit of the plant itself.
 We’d be left with nothing but another mass-produced product to be wary of.
+Emphasizing all-natural ingredients and full-panel lab testing of cannabis products can help maintain the integrity and health benefits consumers expect.
+This focus on purity and quality ensures that the original therapeutic properties of cannabis are preserved and delivered safely.

 The harmful effects of pesticides in our food chain have already been proven to be a health hazard.
 We are extremely cautious about what we put into our bodies when it comes to produce, and we must use the same scrutiny when it comes to the consumption of cannabis.